XRPLF/XRPL-Standards/XLS-39d-clawback/README.md

 |:---------------:|:------------:|
 | `lsfAllowClawback` | `0x80000000` |

 Clawback is disabled by default.
 The account must set this flag through an `AccountSet` transaction, which is successful only if the account has an empty owner directory, meaning they have no trustlines, offers, escrows, payment channels, or checks.
 Otherwise, the `AccountSet` returns `tecOWNERS`.
-After this flag has been successfully set, it cannot reverted, and the account permanently gains the ability to clawback on frozen trustlines.
+After this flag has been successfully set, it cannot reverted, and the account permanently gains the ability to clawback on trustlines.

 If the account attempts to set `lsfAllowClawback` while `lsfNoFreeze` is set, the transaction will return `tecNO_PERMISSION` because clawback cannot be enabled on an account that has already disclaimed the ability to freeze trustlines.
 Reversely, if an account attempts to set `lsfNoFreeze` while `lsfAllowClawback` is set, the transaction will also return `tecNO_PERMISSION`.